Partnering with clients to provide on-demand contract lawyers, giving in-house legal teams the confidence to be agile.

 Jen is one of Australia’s leading discrimination lawyers.
 She advises on, and conducts investigations into, allegations of discrimination, harassment and bullying and represents employers in discrimination proceedings in state and federal courts and tribunals.
 Jen works in partnership with the client to address these matters – practically and effectively resolving situations where appropriate, litigating vigorously where necessary and ensuring that the client is provided with advice and guidance about lessons learned to avoid issues in the future.
 Jen also works with Boards and senior management teams to provide them with the tools to proactively manage these difficult issues.

-Jen also advises on non-employment discrimination complaints related to the provision of goods and services and access to premises, for example access to transport services for passengers with disabilities and enrolment of students with special needs.
+Jen also advises on non-employment discrimination complaints related to the provision of goods and services and access to premises, for example access to transport services for passengers with disabilities, captioning and audio descriptors in broadcasting and enrolment of students with special needs in education.

 Jen acts for and advises a range of public sector employers across the full breadth of employment and industrial law issues.
 Jen understands the regulatory considerations and additional layers of policy which impact on public sector agencies when dealing with employment matters.

-Jen has more than 15 years' experience in industrial relations strategy, negotiations and disputes.
+Jen has almost 20 years' experience in industrial relations strategy, negotiations and disputes.
 Jen takes a pragmatic rather than an ideological approach to industrial relations – achieving great outcomes for clients, usually without industrial action and focussed on maintaining the client's working relationship with its employees and their representatives.
-In addition to her many high profile media sector negotiations, Jen advises the Association of Independent Schools of NSW on industrial strategy, including in the context of their shift to the federal jurisdiction.
+In addition to her many high profile media sector negotiations, Jen advises the Association of Independent Schools of NSW on industrial strategy.

-With a sound knowledge of OH&S laws and regulations, Jen works with clients to ensure compliance, prevent or reduce the risk of incidents occurring and respond proactively if an incident does occur.
-Jen’s work with construction and transport clients, including Qantas, involves: ensuring OH&S compliance is maintained in relation to contractor management; training and advising on preventative measures to avoid incidents; conducting internal investigatons; and dealing with investigations by WorkCover.
+With a sound knowledge of work health and safety laws and regulations, Jen works with clients to ensure compliance, prevent or reduce the risk of incidents occurring and respond proactively if an incident does occur.
+Jen’s work with construction and transport clients, including Frasers Property Group and Qantas, involves: ensuring WHS compliance is maintained in relation to contractor management; training and advising on preventative measures to avoid incidents; conducting internal investigatons; and dealing with investigations by WorkCover.
 Jen has also acted for a number of large employers in relation to industrial accidents resulting in deaths and serious injury, including representation in prosecutions and a coronial inquest.